Which Kibbles ‘n Bits Dry Recipes Get

-Kibbles ‘n Bits receives the Advisor’s lowest rating of 1 star.
+Kibbles ‘n Bits Dog Food gets the Advisor’s lowest rating of 1 star.

-Kibble ‘n Bits Original Savory Beef and Chicken Flavor was selected to represent the other products in the line for this review.
+Kibbles ‘n Bits Original Savory Beef and Chicken Flavors was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Kibbles 'n Bits Original Savory Beef and Chicken Flavor
+Kibbles 'n Bits Original Savory Beef and Chicken Flavors

 Dry Dog Food